Tag

 Pitched as a distro for first-time Linux users, Zorin is designed to appeal to users coming from popular proprietary operating systems, namely Windows and macOS.

 The GUI is Windows-like with a menu that opens from the bottom left of the desktop and a task bar.
 You can use the launch menu to install “Windows App Support” to run your favorite Windows apps through the ‘Wine’ compatibility player of ‘PlayonLinux’.
-The preinstalled LibreOffice suite can also open documents.
+The preinstalled LibreOffice suite can also open Microsoft Office documents.

 Zorin is available in four different versions: the Core, Lite, and Education editions are free, while the Pro version costs $39.
 The Core edition is the standard edition that includes all the apps you’d find in a normal desktop Linux distribution, while the Lite edition is designed for older machines.
 The paid Pro version comes with support and a few extra features, such as the option of using interfaces that mimic macOS, classic Windows and Windows 11.
 It’s also chock-full of all kinds of apps like advanced video and photo editors.